terminalcloud/apps/docs/wordpress.md

 Just spin up a new Terminal based on this snapshot.
 Configure your username, site details and access the admin dashboard by clicking to "Finish your installation here".

-This snap also includes wp-cli, which can be run direclty on the command line by executing the `wp` command.
+This snap also includes wp-cli, which can be run direclty on the command line by executing `wp`.

 ---